Super Nintendo / Famicom Architecture

 A quick introduction

-It seems Nintendo managed to bring the next generation of graphics and sounds without using expensive off-the-shelf components.
+It seems Nintendo managed to deliver the next generation of graphics and sound without using expensive off-the-shelf components.
 But there’s a catch: the new console was also designed with expandability in mind.
-In a world where CPUs are evolving faster than the speed of light, Nintendo ultimately depended on game cartridges to make its console shine.
+In a world where CPUs are evolving faster than the speed of light, Nintendo ultimately relied on game cartridges to make its console shine.

 CPU

 The Super Nintendo’s choice of processor is a peculiar one.
-Unlike its competition bundling a fully-fledged 68000, the SNES’ chip is not a radical break from its predecessor.
+Unlike its competition bundling a fully-fledged 68000, the SNES’ chip is not a radical departure from its predecessor.
 To recap, the NES employed a modified 6502 CPU, an admired ingredient of late-70s and early-80s computers.
-Now, to pave way for the new decade (the 90s), Nintendo went for a more conservative (and cheaper) solution: the WDC 65C816, a 16-bit extension of the 6502.
+Now, to pave the way for the new decade (the 90s), Nintendo opted for a more conservative (and cheaper) solution: the WDC 65C816, a 16-bit extension of the 6502.

 Modernising the 6502

-The 65C816 CPU originates at Western Design Center, particularly from Bill Mensch, a former member of the 6502 team (at MOS) and the 6800 team (at Motorola).
-In 1978, one year after leaving MOS, Mensch founded Western Design Center (WDC), a semiconductor company that ships clones of the MOS 6502 with attractive enhancements (i.e CMOS design, extra opcodes, circuitry fixes, new addressing modes, etc).
+The 65C816 CPU originates from Western Design Center (WDC), particularly from Bill Mensch, a former member of the 6502 team (at MOS) and the 6800 team (at Motorola).
+In 1978, one year after leaving MOS, Mensch founded Western Design Center, a semiconductor company that produces clones of the MOS 6502 with attractive enhancements (e.g., CMOS design, extra opcodes, circuitry fixes, new addressing modes, etc.).

 Image